Origin: Great Britain

 For additional information on these and other health issues, please see the Health & Nutrition section of the Canada’s Guide to Dogs website as well as Genetic Health Issues from the Scottish Terrier Club of America.

 If you are considering the adoption of a Scottish Terrier puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+Ensure that the prospective puppy’s parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the main General Information page.)

 Additional Health Resources: